-- Score 2: The short ribs can be identified individually when touched, but feel rounded rather than sharp.
+- Score 1: The individual short ribs are fairly sharp to the touch and there is no fat around the tail head.
+The hip bones, tail head and ribs are visually prominent. - Score 2: The short ribs can be identified individually when touched, but feel rounded rather than sharp.
 There is some tissue cover around the tail head, over the hip bones and the flank.
-Individual ribs are no longer obvious. - Score 3: The short ribs can only be felt with firm pressure.
-The areas on either side of the tail head now have a degree of fat cover that can be felt easily. - Score 4: Fat cover around the tail head is evident as slight "rounds," soft to the touch.
+Individual ribs are no longer obvious.

+- Score 3: The short ribs can only be felt with firm pressure.
+The areas on either side of the tail head now have a degree of fat cover which can be easily felt. - Score 4: Fat cover around the tail head is evident as slight "rounds", soft to the touch.
 The short ribs cannot be felt even with firm pressure.
-Folds of fat are beginning to develop over the ribs and thighs of the animal. - Score 5: The bone structure is no longer noticeable, and the animal presents a "blocky" appearance.
-The tail head and hip bones are almost completely buried in fat, and folds of fat are apparent over the ribs and thighs.
-The short ribs are completely covered by fat, and the animal's mobility is impaired by the large amounts of fat carried.
+Folds of fat are beginning to develop over the ribs and thighs of the animal. - Score 5: The bone structure is no longer noticeable and the animal presents a "blocky" appearance.
+The tail head and hip bones are almost completely buried in fat and folds of fat are apparent over the ribs and thighs.
+The short ribs are completely covered by fat and the animal's mobility is impaired by the large amounts of fat carried.

 In practice, an animal's condition may fall between the above values, in which case intermediate numbers (halves) can be used.
 For example, a 2.5 score indicates the animal is intermediate between a 2 and a 3 for body condition.
 Figure 2 shows typical fat cover over the short ribs in cows with various body condition scores.
 It is important to remember that a condition score cannot be measured visually, as a full hair coat can hide a very poor condition.
 Condition score must be measured by feeling for fat cover.